Have you heard this one?

-Another creature often called daddy-longlegs are actually spiders.
+Another creature often called daddy-longlegs is actually a spider.
 These long-legged spiders are in the family Pholcidae.
 Previously the common name of this family was the cellar spiders but arachnologists have also given them the moniker of "daddy-longlegs spiders" because of the confusion generated by the general public.
 Because these arachnids are spiders, they have 2 body basic body parts (cephalothorax and abdomen), have 8 eyes most often clumped together in the front of the body, the abdomen shows no evidence of segmentation, have 8 legs all attached to the front most body part (the cephalothorax) and make webs out of silk.
 This is most probably the animal to which people refer when they tell the tale because these spiders are plentiful especially in cellars (hence their common name) and are commonly seen by the general public.
 The most common pholcid spiders found in U.S. homes are both European immigrants.
 Pholcus phalangioides is a uniformly grey spider with rectangular, elongate abdomen and is found throughout the U.S. Holocnemus pluchei also has a rectangular, elongate abdomen but has a brown stripe on the ventral side (the belly side - which is typically directed upwards since the spider hangs upside down in its web) which covers its sternum and is a stripe on the abdomen.
 These spiders are very common along the Pacific Coast. and into the southwest deserts.

 Is there any truth to this oft-repeated tale?

 Daddy-longlegs (Opiliones) - these arachnids make their living by eating decomposing vegetative and animal matter although are opportunist predators if they can get away with it.
 They do not have venom glands, fangs or any other mechanism for chemically subduing their food.
 Therefore, they do not have poison and, by the powers of logic, cannot be poisonous from venom.
 Some have defensive secretions that might be poisonous to small animals if ingested.
 So, for these daddy-long-legs, the tale is clearly false.